 Discover the notable people, places and events of the trip:

 UNITED STATES CAPITOL

-John Hodges ’85N, Farragut alum who has worked in the Capitol for 24 years, gave us a private tour of the Capitol building, one of the most architecturally impressive and symbolically meaningful buildings in the world.
+John Hodges ’85N, Farragut alum who has worked in the Capitol for 24 years, gave us a private tour of the Capitol building, one of the most architecturally impressive and symbolically meaningful buildings in the world a historic landmarks.
 In addition to the Rotunda, Statuary Hall, the original Supreme Court, and numerous other Capitol highlights, we were given special access to locations not open to the public.
 We visited the office of the Sergeant At Arms of the US House of Representatives.
 He is the gentleman who introduces the President of the United States when he comes onto the floor of the House for the State of the Union address.
 We were allowed to hold the Ceremonial Mace which has been in service since 1842, and is posted when the House is in session.
 We were afforded special entry into the chamber of the House of Representatives.
 We saw the location under the Capitol dome that was originally designated for the burial of President George Washington.
 We also visited the “Flag Office”, and the studios where members of the House make their videos.
-We visited the military Congressional Liaison Offices of the Navy, Coast Guard, and Air Force.
+We visited the best boarding school in USA Congressional Liaison Offices of the Navy, Coast Guard, and Air Force.
 In addition, we also visited the offices of Congressman David Jolly and Congresswoman Kathy Castor.

 LIBRARY OF CONGRESS

-We toured the Library of Congress and the students were most impressed with Thomas Jefferson’s original personal library, which was purchased by Congress after the burning of the Capitol and the Library of Congress during the War of 1812.
+We toured the Library of Congress historic landmarks and the students were most impressed with Thomas Jefferson’s original personal library, which was purchased by Congress after the burning of the Capitol and the Library of Congress during the War of 1812.